spacecatpixel/lokidocs/docs/ServiceNodes/DebianPackageGuide.md

 ```
 journalctl -u loki-node -af
 ```
 This is useful to see if your node is syncing with the blockchain.
+(Press Ctrl-C to stop watching the log).

 For a full list of supported commands run: